 All large Dutch towns and cities have a main retail area in the center where you’ll be able to find a range of clothing stores offering men’s, women’s, and children’s fashion.
 Alongside HEMA, some of the most common Dutch fashion retailers include C&A, WE, and America Today.
 You’ll also find discount clothing and textile stores in many neighborhoods and smaller towns, including Wibra and Zeeman.

-In larger urban areas, you’ll find a host of well-known international fashion retailers, including H&M, Bershka, Zara, Uniqlo, Primark, and more.
+In larger urban areas, you’ll find a host of well-known international fashion retailers alongside De Bijenkorf, including H&M, Bershka, Zara, Uniqlo, Primark, and more.
 Well-known shoe stores like Clarks, Ecco, and Camper also have stores in the Netherlands, alongside many local and global names.
 You’ll only find a good selection of high-end retailers in the larger cities, but this will include a good mix of international brands and local independent shops.

 Sports and leisure

-There’s a whole lot more to the Netherlands than cycling – although you’ll probably want to check out some of these scenic biking adventures.
+There’s a whole lot more to this country than cycling – although you’ll probably want to check out some of these scenic biking adventures in the Netherlands.
 In fact, there’s a whole host of outdoor pursuits you can explore, from football to paddle boarding and everything in between.
 To get yourself prepared, you’ll probably want to visit your local sports and recreation shop.

 Unsurprisingly, the Netherlands has plenty of bike shops.
 The vast majority of these are independent, with most neighborhoods having their own bike shop where you can pick up accessories, repairs, or even a new ride.
 Relatively few chain bike shops exist in the Netherlands, although Halfords and Het Zwarte Fietsenplan may be names you see more than once if you’re looking for cycling outlets.
-For more information, read our Guide to buying a bike in the Netherlands.
+For more information, read our guide to cycling in the Netherlands.